microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 While reed switches are simple and easy to use, they come with the drawback that they only have 2 binary states.
 If an external magnet is placed close to the switch, the field from the added magnet can hold the contacts in position while the window is opened.

 A magnetometer avoids this problem by measuring the intensity of the magnetic field.
 If the intensity changes beyond a set range, then the magnetometer can detect the attempt to bypass the alarm.

+### Magnet Selection and Performance

+We tried using a few different magnets during development.
+An inexpensive off-the-shelf security sensor magnet was used during the initial prototyping without issue, but we found that when mounted a real window, it was too sensitive for long-term use.
+We found that using a stronger magnet significantly improved performance on the real window.
+(Alternatively, using the more sensitive device variant of the magnetometer may improve performance with weak magnets.)

+We suspect the reason for this discrepancy is due to the increased distance between the magnet and the sensor due to mounting + the protective case.

+Note: There is a finite magnetic field range that the sensor can measure.
+If the magnet is too strong for the sensor, the alarm will be triggered and an error code will occur during calibration.

 ### Calibrating the Magnetometer